Three point interaction of Dirac fermions with higher spin particles and discrete symmetries: A lightning review of Dirac spinors

 \section{A lightning review of Dirac spinors}

 In this section, we summarize the basic concepts we follow in the rest of the paper.
 We denote the Dirac spinors by $\Psi^\alpha(x)$.
-It is a complex representation.
+These are the complex representations of the Spin group $Spin(D)$ based on the complex vector space $\mathbb{C}^D$.\footnote{For our purpose, we work with the complex representations of the real Clifford algebras which are isomorphic to the irreps of the complex Clifford algebra.}.
 In $D$ spacetime dimensions, $\Psi^\alpha(x)\in \mathbb{C}^N$ where $N=2^{\lfloor{\frac{D}{2}}\rfloor}$.
-These are the complex representations of the Spin group $Spin(D)$ based on the complex vector space $\mathbb{C}^D$.\footnote{For our purpose, we work with the complex representations of the real Clifford algebras which are isomorphic to the irreps of the complex Clifford algebra.}.
 From the first course in Quantum field theory, we know that the starting point to study fermions is the Clifford algebra, which consists the gamma matrices that satisfy

 We work in the mostly positive signature of the spacetime metric $\eta^{\mu\nu}=(-,+,+,\cdots,+)$.
-We assume that the observables, ex.
-Scattering amplitudes and cross-sections are independent of the choice of the metric signature.
+We assume that the observables, e.g. scattering amplitudes and cross-sections are independent of the choice of the metric signature.
 From these Clifford generators, we can construct the Lorentz generators.
 In the spinor representation, the Lorentz group generators are $(J^{\mu\nu})^\alpha{}_\beta$ which can be constructed using the gamma matrices

 In case of fermions, we know that $2\pi$ rotation is not the same as the identity element.
 Mathematically, we look at the double cover of the Lorentz group, which is known as the spin group.
 A Dirac spinor transforms under the complex representation of the spin group.
 The representation matrices are given by